About

 Why Cambium?

 Cambium (let’s not get too technical here and just include phloem in the mix as well) is the nutrient rich layer between the wood and the bark of a woody plant.
-And cambium is a highly sought after resource — as a nutrient rich food, insulative nesting material, and even a substrate for scent marking.
+And cambium is a highly sought after resource — as a food source, insulative nesting material, and even a substrate for scent marking.
 It feeds and houses everything from beetles and voles, to grizzly bears and humans.

 Cambium provides a great example of how plants and animals interact in complex and beautiful ways, and gives us a roadmap for reading the ecological stories left on the landscape.